KWDB/kwdb-mcp-server/README.md

 ## License

-This project is licensed under the Mulan PSL v2 License
+This project is licensed under the MIT License

 ## Acknowledgements